-Parasmo Lieberman Law filed a class action lawsuit against Abbott Laboratories, Inc., a health care company that manufactures, markets, and distributes PediaSure Grow and Gain and PediaSure SideKicks - popular nutrition shakes designed for children ages two to thirteen.
-Plaintiff alleges that the company leverages its status in the health care and pharmaceutical industries to gain the trust and confidence of consumers shopping for healthy food choices for their young children.
-Plaintiff alleges that by prominently placing the statements such as “#1 PEDIATRICIAN RECOMENDED BRAND” “Complete Balanced, Nutrition” “Balanced Nutrition to Help Fill Gaps” “Nutrition to Help Kids Grow,” and “Use as part of a healthy diet,” on the PediaSure labeling, Abbott misrepresents to consumers that the products are healthy options that provide balanced nutrition.
+Parasmo Lieberman Law filed a class action lawsuit in California state court against Abbott Laboratories, Inc., a health care company that manufactures, markets, and distributes PediaSure Grow and Gain and PediaSure SideKicks - popular "nutrition shakes" designed for children ages two to thirteen.
+Plaintiffs allege that the company leverages its status in the health care and pharmaceutical industries to gain the trust and confidence of consumers shopping for healthy food choices for their young children.
+Plaintiffs allege that by prominently placing the statements such as “Complete Balanced, Nutrition” “Balanced Nutrition to Help Fill Gaps” “Nutrition to Help Kids Grow,” and “Use as part of a healthy diet,” on the PediaSure labeling, Abbott misrepresents to consumers that the products are healthy options that provide balanced nutrition.

 According to the lawsuit, Abbott’s labeling and advertisements are deceptive and misleading because the pediatric nutrition shakes are neither healthy nor balanced–they are highly processed, sugar sweetened beverages consisting of predominantly sugar and water.
 Added sugar is one of the first three ingredients in each of these products, and is allegedly present at levels that are incompatible with the AHA and FDA’s upper limits for safe consumption of added sugar.

-The complaint also alleges that Abbott’s placement of a #1 PEDIATRICIAN RECOMMENDED BRAND” emblem on each of the PediaSure products is materially misleading as it contradicts the medical consensus that recommends against consumption of high amounts of added sugar and sugar-sweetened beverages, in particular, as being detrimental, and not beneficial, to children’s health.
-The complaint alleges that consumers reasonably believe that a brand promoted by a health company as one most doctors recommend for children is in fact beneficial to children’s health and wellness and that there is an evidence-based medical consensus supporting the #1 PEDIATRICIAN RECOMMENDED BRAND claim.
+Plaintiffs also allege that Abbott’s placement of a #1 PEDIATRICIAN RECOMMENDED BRAND” emblem on each of the PediaSure products is materially misleading as it contradicts the medical consensus that recommends against consumption of high amounts of added sugar and sugar-sweetened beverages, in particular, as being detrimental, and not beneficial, to children’s health.
+Plaintiffs allege that consumers reasonably believe that PediaSure is beneficial to children’s health and wellness and that there is an evidence-based medical consensus supporting the health and wellness claims.